Siege of Chilia (Second — Stefan captures it)(1465)

 The Battle

 On 25 January 1465, Stefan the Great captured the fortress of Chilia on the Danube delta after a brief siege, succeeding where he had failed in 1462.
-The capture gave Moldavia control over a vital Black Sea trade route and provoked King Matthias Corvinus of Hungary, who considered Chilia a Hungarian protectorate — leading directly to the Battle of Baia two years later.
+The capture gave Moldova control over a vital Black Sea trade route and provoked King Matthias Corvinus of Hungary, who considered Chilia a Hungarian protectorate — leading directly to the Battle of Baia two years later.

 Casualties & Outcome